DNS Mission Statement

 The Perfect Nonprofit Model will show you how to integrate leadership, governance, marketing, strategic thinking, and resource development while moving your organization towards perfection.
 It has been said,“Real perfection is in the striving to be perfect that leads you to set new goals and objectives which just keeps it out of reach.”

 Together, Kevin Bingham and David Condon have more than 50 years of nonprofit management experience.
-Mr. Bingham is currently the Chief Operating Officer for the Cal Ripkin Foundation and Mr. Condon owns and operates Diversified Nonprofit Services, a nationally recognized company with thirty years of experience in nonprofit consulting.
+Mr. Bingham is currently the CEO and President of the Arnie's Army Foundation, which was founded by Arnold Palmer.
+Mr. Condon owns and operates Diversified Nonprofit Services, a nationally recognized company with thirty years of experience in nonprofit consulting.
 Nonprofit organizations have raised almost one billion dollars throughout the United States using Diversified Nonprofit Services models and services.
 David has used this experience along with the collective thinking of his staff, professional relationships developed over many years,and research conducted to develop this approach to nonprofit management.

 Learning and implementing The Perfect Nonprofit Model will lead your organization to a balanced management process while utilizing practices and principles applied in the most successful businesses and nonprofit organizations in America.
 Implementing this process and these principles will undoubtedly help you to guide your organization beyond what you ever envisioned.
 The Perfect Nonprofit will prepare you to take the field for your “Perfect Game.”
 You will continually be able to set new goals and objectives that, while moving your organization forward, will keep total perfection just out of reach.
 By doing this your organization will become The Perfect Nonprofit.